bestiejs/json3/README.md

     $ git clone git://github.com/bestiejs/json3.git
     $ cd json3

-If you’d like to contribute a feature or bug fix, you can [fork](http://help.github.com/fork-a-repo/) JSON 3, commit your changes, and [send a pull request](http://help.github.com/send-pull-requests/).
+If you’d like to contribute a feature or bug fix, you can [fork](https://help.github.com/fork-a-repo/) JSON 3, commit your changes, and [send a pull request](https://help.github.com/send-pull-requests/).
 Please make sure to update the unit tests in the `test` directory as well.

-Alternatively, you can use the [GitHub issue tracker](https://github.com/bestiejs/json3/issues) to submit bug reports, feature requests, and questions, or send tweets to [@kitcambridge](http://twitter.com/kitcambridge).
+Alternatively, you can use the [GitHub issue tracker](https://github.com/bestiejs/json3/issues) to submit bug reports, feature requests, and questions, or send tweets to [@kitcambridge](https://twitter.com/kitcambridge) and [@demoneaux](https://twitter.com/demoneaux).

 JSON 3 is released under the [MIT License](http://kit.mit-license.org/).